SteveBarnett/human-centred/air.md

     - Clarify how the results of adding AI will be measured, and what will happen afterwards.
     - Extraordinary claims require extraordinary proof.
 - **Note that the iron triangle probably still applies.** Fast, cheap, good: pick two!
+- **AI in the loop, not human in the loop.** Prioritise the human.
+See also: Centaur, not Reverse Centaur.

 ### Sometimes don't use AI at all